Byghtai/portal.byght.io/S3_CORS_TROUBLESHOOTING.md

 2. Ensure Netlify Function timeout is sufficient
 3. Consider Netlify bandwidth costs

-### Forcing Direct Upload Only
+### Direct Upload Only
-To disable proxy fallback entirely:

-1. Remove proxy fallback code from `AdminPanel.jsx`
+The application now uses direct upload only:

+1. All files are uploaded directly to S3 using presigned URLs
-2. Show clear CORS configuration instructions on error
+2. Clear CORS configuration instructions shown on error
+3. No proxy fallback mechanism

 ## Monitoring